yoichimichael/oo-relationships-astronaut-review/README.md

 ### Advanced Methods - Analytics!

-Our shuttle social network platform is working well.
+Our tracking application is working well.
 Let's first make a commit!

 Now we want to build out some useful features so `Shuttle`s and `Astronaut`s and get more value out of our app.